Diabol/builder/README.md

 [CloudBees SSH public key in the GitHub repository as a Deploy Key](https://help.github.com/articles/managing-deploy-keys).

 ### Accounts
 Marcus is the admin for the Diabol CloudBees account.
-Daniel G has admin role as well.
+Andreas and Peter H.M. has admin role as well.

 HEROKU
 ------